uccser/cs-unplugged/csunplugged/topics/content/en/image-representation/unit-plan/lessons/colour-by-numbers.md

 - Advise students to colour the squares in lightly at first so it is easy to erase mistakes.
 They can colour the squares in darker later if they want to.

+- Try doing the larger images.
+Have the whole class work on a large one.

 ## Applying what we have just learnt

 - Creating your own.
 Use grid printable, colour in and then read the numbers out to another child (or group).

-- Whole class one using the bigger images.